Young Europeans Award

 What is the Young Europeans Award?

 This initiative aims to encourage dialogue and exchange between young people in the 'Weimar Triangle' countries - Germany, France and Poland.
-For the 2017-18 round, the UK has been invited to take part as a guest country.
+For the 2017-18 round, the UK was invited to take part as a guest country.

-Teams of young people from within schools in Germany, France, Poland and the UK are invited to enter the competition (with support from their school) in groups of 6+ by sending in a collaborative creative project of their choice addressing the statement: 'To be or not to be...a European'.
+Teams of young people from within schools in Germany, France, Poland and the UK were invited to enter the competition (with support from their school) with a creative project of their choice on the theme: 'To be or not to be...a European'.

 The Award – a unique European experience

-The team will have the opportunity to visit the Polish capital, Warsaw, and present their project to the jury members and politicians during the award ceremony.
+The winning team will visit the Polish capital, Warsaw this September to present their project to the jury members and politicians during the award ceremony.